Reader Question · Career Development

 What’s actually overrated

 • The mega-mixer.
 Big mixers are social theater.
-Useful only if you are already senior and use them to say hi to people you already know.
+Useful only if you’re already senior and use them to say hi to people you already know.

 • “Adding value.”
-You do not have to come pre-loaded with brilliant insights to offer strangers.
+You don’t have to come pre-loaded with brilliant insights to offer strangers.
 You have to listen and be curious.

 • Small-talk skill.
 Small talk is the price of admission, not the event itself.
 Be mediocre at it and good at the second layer of conversation.

 For the coffee-chat script that works beyond conferences, see the coffee-chat script that isn’t creepy.
-For the broader “what does downtime at the office look like” question, see what to do with downtime at the office.
+For the broader “what does downtime at the office look like” question, see what to do with downtime.

 Filed under: Career Development